From Zonal to Nodal Capacity Expansion Planning: Spatial Aggregation Impacts on a Realistic Test-Case: Simulations

 \section{Simulations}

 We now conduct a systematic study of how varying the spatial resolution of our CEP model impacts the solve time, the quality of the solution found, and the recommended investments from the model.
 While our main goal is to solve a stochastic CEP problem, it is illustrative to first consider how spatial aggregation impacts single-day deterministic CEP problems.
-For this, we solve the 360 single-day CEP scenarios in parallel and compare how solutions from the coarser spatial resolutions map back to the full-resolution network.
+For this, we solve the 360 single-day CEP scenarios in parallel and compare how solutions from the coarser spatial resolutions map back to the full-resolution network, i.e., the original network without spatial aggregation.
 Then, we solve the stochastic CEP problem with the full year of data via the parallel decomposition method Progressive Hedging (PH) implemented via \texttt{mpi-sppy} \cite{mpi-sppy}.
-We examine how these stochastic results vary with spatial resolution of the model.
+We examine how these stochastic results vary with the spatial resolution of the model.
+For our given test system, the CATS network corresponds to the benchmark CEP model, and the various KITTENS networks (defined in Table \ref{tab:network_characteristics}) correspond to the reduced models.

-To compare solution quality, we define an error metric called ERMM (Error of Reduced Model Mapping) as the normalized error between the best objective value (incumbent) of the baseline high-resolution model (i.e., CATS) and the best objective value of the lower resolution model (i.e., KITTENS) as mapped back to the high-resolution model (where choices for this mapping are described in Section \ref{sec:mapping}):
+To compare solution quality, we define a loss metric called the Reduced Model Mapping Loss (RMML) as the normalized difference between the best objective value (incumbent) of the baseline high-resolution model (i.e., CATS) and the best objective value of the lower resolution model (i.e., KITTENS) as mapped back to the high-resolution model (where choices for this mapping are described in Section \ref{sec:mapping}):